 What is psychiatry?
 What does a psychiatrist do?

 Psychiatry is a branch of health care that focuses on emotional and mental health, as well as behavioral disorders.
-These mental health conditions can range from anxiety disorders such as phobias and obsessive-compulsive disorder (OCD), eating disorders, addiction and substance abuse, depression, autism spectrum disorder, Attention-Deficit/Hyperactivity Disorder (ADHD), and bipolar disorders among many others.
+These mental health conditions can range from anxiety disorders such as phobias and obsessive-compulsive disorder (OCD), eating disorders, addiction, substance abuse, depression, autism spectrum disorder, Attention-Deficit/Hyperactivity Disorder (ADHD), and bipolar disorders among many others.

 Psychiatrists are mental health professionals that are trained to diagnose and treat these disorders, as well as offer means of prevention.
-Using psychotherapy (talk therapy), psychiatrists may help those relieve emotional distress and mental health issues of their patients.
+Using psychotherapy (talk therapy), psychiatrists may help relieve the emotional distress and mental health issues of their patients.
 Psychiatrists can treat a wide range of things that include anxiety, depression, eating disorders, problems centered around a relationship.
 Psychologists can also help you with a treatment plan to better handle stress, or set and achieve major goals as well as prescribe medication such as antidepressants when necessary.